alexandertrefz/essence/packages/cli/README.md

 mutation says a bug there would be caught.
-The compiler changes the code on purpose, one deliberate lie at a time — a comparison rotated a single step, `is` against `isNot`, addition against subtraction, a Boolean flipped, an `if` turned inside out, an Integer literal nudged, a Case construction swapped for a sibling Case of its own Choice — and runs only the tests that reach the site to see whether any of them notices.
+The compiler changes the code on purpose, one deliberate lie at a time — a comparison rotated a single step, `is` against `isNot`, addition against subtraction, a Boolean flipped, an `if` turned inside out, an arm of a `define` answering where nothing matched, an Integer literal nudged, a Case construction swapped for a sibling Case of its own Choice — and runs only the tests that reach the site to see whether any of them notices.
 The lies are told on the typed program, so each mutant still typechecks; a site no test reaches is counted apart and never compiled.
 A mutant that crashes counts as killed, and one whose run never comes